Your Guide to a Successful Financial Audit

 Step 10: Evaluate the Results

 Keep communicating with the auditors after the fieldwork until they issue the audit report.
 In case there are some open items, discuss and set a deadline with the auditors for information disclosure.
-If the auditor is willing to attend a meeting with the board of directors, and the finance or audit committee after the fieldwork, make sure the auditor has all the information regarding the meeting including the date, time and venue.
+If the auditor is willing to attend a meeting with the board of directors, and the finance or audit committee after the fieldwork, make sure the auditor has all the information regarding the meeting, including the date, time, and venue.

 Besides, consider scheduling a meeting with the staff that worked on the audit process to disclose results and obtain feedback.
 This is called a post-audit meeting, which is extremely valuable for subsequent years’ financial audits.